-Board of Trustees Cincinnati Retirement System July 3, 2019 Page 2
+Board of Trustees Cincinnati Retirement System May 27, 2021 Page 2

-This report and its contents have been prepared in accordance with generally recognized and accepted actuarial principles and practices and our understanding of the Code of Professional Conduct and applicable Actuarial Standards of Practice set out by the Actuarial Standards Board as well as applicable laws and regulations.
-Furthermore, as credentialed actuaries, we meet the Qualification Standards of the American Academy of Actuaries to render the opinions contained in this report.
+Qualification Standards of the American Academy of Actuaries to render the opinions contained in this report.
 This report does not address any contractual or legal issues.
 We are not attorneys, and our firm does not provide any legal services or advice.